unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 Since the latest version of your custom connector may not be a version which you want your active recipes to be working off, we've also introduced the concept of releasing a specific version of your connector to be used by all recipes in your account.

-In this way, you can have a stable version of your custom connector released and continue on developing before releasing the next version which you believe is stable.
+In this way, you can have a stable version of your custom connector released for use in all your recipes and continue on developing before releasing the next version which you believe is stable.

 >You can always check the latest released version of a custom connector in the top right corner of a custom connector's homepage.

 ### Editing the latest version
 The Workato SDK platform only allows you to edit the latest version of a custom connector's source code.
 By making changes directly in the code editor in "Source Code" tab, you are effectively making edits to the latest version.
 These changes will not be saved until you explicitly press the save changes button in the top left corner of the page or start debugging through the debugger console.
 When these changes are saved, the new custom connector source code is saved as a new latest version.

-### Deploying the latest version
+### Releasing the latest version
-Workato only allows you to release the latest version as well.
-When you release a new version of a custom connector, this means that each recipe in your Workato account using this custom connector will begin using this version from the next job onwards.
+The SDK platform only supports releasing of the latest version.
+When you release the latest version of a custom connector, this means that each recipe in your Workato account using this custom connector will begin using this version from the next job onwards.
 Be sure to do your relevant tests using the debugger console to make sure that your code is reliable before releasing it.

 Workato actively searches for any errors in your code and prevents you from releasing a version with errors.
 This is to prevent any of your recipes from breaking.
 You'll be informed of the line of code which contains the error so you can jump to it and fix it.

 >When you first create your connector, you need to release a version before you can search for it while building a recipe.
+The currently released version of the connector can be seen in the top right hand corner.

-### Reverting to an old version
+### Viewing and reverting to an old version
 In situations where you want to revert to an older version of your custom connector, you can easily go to the "Versions" tab of the custom connector homepage to view a table of versions.
 Clicking on any version will bring you to a page which contains a snapshot of the source code at that point in time as well as a snapshot of the triggers and actions based on that source code.

 ![View old version](/assets/images/sdk/viewing-old-version.gif)
-*Click on a specific version to view details about it*
+*Click on a specific version to view details about it and you can choose to revert to that specific version*

 When viewing a specific version, you are given the ability to restore your custom connector to this version by clicking "Restore this version" in the top right of the page.
 This restores the version by making a copy of that version's source code as a new latest version.
 You'll be able to begin editing from there or immediately release this version.